blankaex/blog/_posts/2023-04-10-effay-shoes.md

 {% endcapture %}
 {% include gallery images=images cols=2 caption="Adidas Stan Smith, Adidas Superstar" %}

 Stan Smiths and Superstars, both by Adidas, are the conventional white sneaker.
-Pretty similar with only slight differences in silhouette, design and materials.
+They're pretty similar with only slight differences in silhouette, design and materials.
 Going either way would be a relatively safe bet, but anecdotally the trend tends to lean towards Stans if that's something you care about.

 {% capture images %}
     {{ site.url }}/assets/res/2023-04-10-effay-shoes/cps.jpg